The affiliate marketing industry is incredibly competitive.

 The result is a poorly optimized campaign that leaks money.

-Here are two tools to help you with tracking your visitors:
+Obviously, Google Analytics is the monster in this space.
+Here are two other important tools to help you with tracking your visitors:

 Also a great tool for making sure that your networks aren’t scrubbing your commissions.